-Like C Jamm, Nuksal has since formed a friendship with Code Kunst, appearing in all of his albums and in several Korean shows together (eg Running Man, Show Me The Money 777).
-As a testament to their friendship, Nuksal even moderated Code Kunst’s live streaming event for his first album ‘People’ (2020) since joining the record label AOMG.
+Like C Jamm, Nucksal has since formed a friendship with Code Kunst, appearing in all of his albums and in several Korean shows together (eg Running Man, Show Me The Money 777).
+As a testament to their friendship, Nucksal even moderated Code Kunst’s live streaming event for his first album ‘People’ (2020) since joining the record label AOMG.

 Album ‘Crumple’ (2015)